Q: When and where did Diego and Frida remarry?

 Q: How did Paulette Goddard end up in the mural?

 A: In 1937 George Gershwin suggested she go to Mexico to get her portrait painted by his friend Diego Rivera.
 It wasn’t until 1940 when she was in Mexico City on a publicity tour for Look magazine that she met Rivera just before he was due to come to the GGIE.
 This connection led to the use of images from “The Great Dictator” in which she starred with her husband Charlie Chaplin.

 Q: What is the significance of the name “PETER” on Goddard’s necklace?

-A: This was her nickname for herself.
+A: This was her nickname for herself, which she had on her dressing room.
 Paulette collected jewelry and helped popularize charm bracelets.

 Q: What are some of the metaphors in the mural?

 A: The mural “bridges” the cultures on this continent.
 The mural is a physical metaphor for the Golden Gate Bridge.
 It is made up of 5 horizontal modules and, vertically, the ratio of the two mural panels is the same as the ratio of the bridge tower above and below the roadbed.
 There is an undercurrent of Masonic images in the mural as well.

 Q: What did Rivera think of Pan Americanism?

 A: Rivera was a fervent believer in the concept of the unity of the Americans.
 This idea is a thread that runs through his writings and speeches from the late 1920’s up until his death in 1957.
 Our mural is the embodiment of this belief.